 The feeling of a lump in the throat can itself be due to many things.
-The common causes of this symptom include laryngopharyngeal reflux (LPR) of acid in to the throat, Globus pharyngeus, or rarely throat cancer.
+The common causes of this symptom include laryngopharyngeal reflux (LPR) of acid in to the throat, Globus pharyngeus, or very rarely throat cancer.

 Reflux and the sensation of a lump in the throat

 Often people do not have the typical symptoms of acid reflux, such as heartburn, and so it comes as a surprise when they are told by a specialist that they have a type of reflux known as silent reflux, where acid is literally sprayed in to the throat from the stomach.
 This can be caused by a variety of factors including: smoking, excess alcohol, obesity, late meals, spicy or fatty foods and fizzy drinks.

 Globus Pharyngeus and feeling a lump in the throat

 Another common cause of feeling something stuck in the throat is a globus feeling, sometimes referred to medically as globus pharyngeus.
 This is a sensation of something in the throat when nothing can be found to explain the feeling.
 It is common in mid-life and several suggestions have been proposed, although none are completely plausible.
 There is no known proven cause for it and it is known to sometimes resolve on its own.
 Usually it is not a constant sensation.
 Globus pharyngeus is a diagnosis of exclusion.
 This means that your specialist will be reasonably convinced there is nothing else causing your symptoms before deciding it is a globus feeling.
 Sometimes further investigations are required before concluding symptoms are due to globus pharyngeus.

 Cancer of the throat and the sensation of a lump in the throat